Andy241003/db_cafe/backend-htlink/PRODUCTION_DEPLOYMENT.md

 Your HotelLink API is now running in production! 🚀

 Visit `http://your-server:8000/docs` to explore the API and start integrating with your applications.

+---

+## Local dev CORS helper

+If you need to allow browser requests from `http://localhost:<port>` to a backend instance without changing production CORS, set the environment variable `ALLOW_LOCALHOST_CORS=true` in your local `.env` or `.env.local` used by docker-compose.
+This enables a safe localhost-origin regex inside the CORS middleware and only affects the process where the env var is set.

+Example `.env.local` (do NOT deploy this to production):

+ALLOW_LOCALHOST_CORS=true